 1. CSM: Naming a climate model can be a subject choice of developers, but CSM may cause confusion with the other model that exists already, e.g. CCSM.
 It is suggested to use better specific name.

 Response: Done.
-We rename the CSM to the Standard Coupled climate model (SC) in the revised manuscript.
+We renamed the CSM to the Standard Coupled climate model (SC) in the revised manuscript.

 2. P4 L25-51: References in the model description cannot be found in the list of reference (Craig et al. 2005) and not available for review (Li et al. 2013).
 Please also introduce CSM reference paper if available.